Chris Cleverly

-Christopher John Cleverly (born 27 July 1967) is a British lawyer, entrepreneur, philanthropist and businessman involved with ventures in Africa.
-He is a cousin of James Cleverly MP, the UK Foreign Secretary.
+Christopher John Cleverly (born 27 July 1967) is a British lawyer, entrepreneur, philanthropist and businessman.
+A barrister and past Channel 4 TV presenter, he has been involved with ventures in Africa, including the Made in Africa Foundation, AIM-listed African Potash, and Agri-Fintech Holdings, the main shareholder in Nasdaq-listed Tingo Group, a company implicated in US fraud allegations in late 2023.

 Early life and education

-Cleverly was born in Essex, United Kingdom, in July 1967.
-He holds an LL.B. from King's College London (1988) and an Honorary Degree of Doctor of Laws from the University of Reading (2014).
+Cleverly was born in Essex, United Kingdom, in July 1967.He holds an LL.B. from King's College London (1988) and an Honorary Degree of Doctor of Laws from the University of Reading (2014).

-Cleverly's cousin is British politician James Cleverly, the Conservative MP for Braintree, and current Foreign Secretary.
+Cleverly's cousin is British politician James Cleverly, the Conservative MP for Braintree and former UK Secretary of State for the Home Department.

 Career

 Cleverley was called to the bar in 1990.
 He was the youngest head of barrister's chambers while at Trafalgar Chambers (1999).
 He is today a practising barrister with Millennium Chambers in London.

 During the 1990s, Chris Cleverly presented on Channel 4 and contributed to other television channels, radio and newspapers.

-In 2005, with British designer Ozwald Boateng, Cleverly co-founded the Made In Africa Foundation, a Uganda-based organisation established to provide first-stage funding and business development of infrastructure projects.
-Cleverly was co-architect of a $1.5bn “Africa50” fund in conjunction with the African Development Bank.
+In 2005, with British designer Ozwald Boateng and a Ugandan prince, Hassan Kimbugwe, Cleverly co-founded a business, Made in Africa.
+In 2007, for Made in Africa, Cleverly wrote a speech, “The Tipping Point,” delivered by civil rights activist Jesse Jackson, at the African Union summit.
+The Made In Africa Foundation was established in 2011 (and incorporated in the UK in March 2012) by Boateng, Nigerian businessman Kola Aluko and Nigeria-based oil and gas company Atlantic Energy to support transformational and large scale African developments and infrastructure projects.
+Cleverly was CEO of the Foundation, and oversaw day-to-day operations; Boateng and Aluko were trustees and Atlantic Energy executive Dayo Okusami was a director of the foundation.

+The Made in Africa Foundation aimed to assist in raising foreign investment and greater public awareness, and, with Emmanuel Mbi, COO of the African Development Bank, Cleverly launched the $1.5bn “Africa50” fund in conjunction with the AfDB on 14 June 2013; the fund was then formally launched at Nasdaq on 30 September 2013.

 Later described by The Times as a someone "who ... has skipped from venture to venture with little apparent success", Cleverly joined AIM-listed African Potash as its chairman in 2015.
 In the same time period, Peter Hain and Mark Simmonds also joined as directors.
 African Potash was developing the Lac Dinga potash project in the Republic of Congo.
 However, the business collapsed in value and was delisted from AIM.
 Later renamed Block Commodities it then focused on blockchain technology in 2018.
 In 2019, Block Commodities was licensed to grow and import medicinal cannabis, striking deals to buy land in Sierra Leone.
 However, the deals then collapsed, Cleverly stepped down as chair, and the firm's shares were suspended.

 Also in 2019, Cleverly, then a partner at private equity firm PAI Capital, led a bid to buy West Ham United Football Club.

-Cleverly is also the president of Tingo, Inc, a Nigeria-based agri-fintech company, and of Tingo International Holdings, an investment company.